Jggyu/Jggyu.github.io/content/en/event/oasis/index.md

 - Providing local information using public API
 - Honam region-specific travel recommendation system

 Through this hackathon, we gained experience in teamwork, rapid prototyping, and service development using public data.
-The 'Honam People' service has been recognized for its potential to contribute to revitalizing local tourism.
+The 'Honam People' service won the grand prize in recognition of its potential to contribute to revitalizing local tourism.